Frontenac, Kansas: Parks and recreation

-Frontenac Rotary Park is located east of downtown Frontenac, and is filled with state-of-the-art playground equipment, a skate park, and shelter houses for gatherings.
+Frontenac Rotary Park is located east of downtown Frontenac, and is filled with state-of-the-art playground equipment, a pickle ball court, and shelter houses for gatherings.

 Frontenac City Park is located on the north edge of town, home to several deep fishing pits.

 Frontenac Sports Complex, located on the east end of town, is home to a brand new football stadium & track, several baseball & softball diamonds, and a cross-country path.The sports complex is home to the Raiders & Lady Raiders for football, baseball, softball, cross-country, and track & field.

 Frontenac Municipal Swimming Pool is located east of Rotary Park.

 Frontenac Recreation Center is located in downtown Frontenac, and has state-of-the-art lifting & running machines, in addition to free-weights and biking machines.

 Senior Citizens Center, located north of downtown Frontenac.

 A brand new hitting facility for baseball and softball players opened up in the parking lot of the football stadium.